bsse-scf/pyMINFLUX/README.md

 Join the [pyMINFLUX mailing list](https://sympa.ethz.ch/sympa/subscribe/pyminflux) for release announcements and further discussions.

+## Contributing to pyMINFLUX

+We value the contribution of our community members, and to make sure that everyone can profit from this collaboration, we ask you to have a look at our [CONTRIBUTING](./CONTRIBUTING.md) and [CODE OF CONDUCT](./CODE_OF_CONDUCT.md) documents.

 ## Citing pyMINFLUX

 If you use pyMINFLUX in your research, please cite this repository as follows: